 - Employ ethical and responsible decision making and standards in accounting.

 The MS in Accounting requires completion of eight core courses and two electives for a total of 10 courses (30 units).
-Some students may be required to complete up to six foundation courses—the program director will review each applicant’s undergraduate coursework and professional experience to determine if foundation courses are necessary.
+Some students may be required to complete foundation courses—the program director will review each applicant’s undergraduate coursework and professional experience to determine if foundation courses are necessary.

-The program takes just two years—or six 10-week terms—to complete and can be taken on a part- or full-time schedule.
-Classes are taught year-round and there are four start terms per year.
+The program takes one to two years—or six 8-week sessions—to complete and can be taken on a part- or full-time schedule.
+Classes are taught year-round and there are five start terms per year.
 Evening courses are available.

 Careers in Accounting